LoginRadius/engineering-portal/content/add-authentication-to-play-framework-with-oidc-and-loginradius/index.md

 ## Time to test complete Integration

-Let's run our application using `sbt clean run` and visit [http://localhost:9000](http://localhost:9000).
+Let's run our application using `sbt clean run` and visit `http://localhost:9000`.
 The Home page will look like this.

 ### Home Page

 ![home-page.png](home-page.png)

-### LoginRadius Consent Page
+### LoginRadius Auth Page (IDX)

-Now click on the `protected url by OIDC` link on the home page that will redirect you to the LoginRadius Consent Page, which you configured.
+Now click on the `protected url by OIDC` link on the home page that will redirect you to the LoginRadius Auth Page (IDX), which you configured.

 ![loginradius-consent-page.png](loginradius-consent-page.png)